 How is the DELIVER study designed?

-Participants will be seen every two to four weeks and asked questions about their health and experience using the ring or PrEP and whether they are having any problems, such as headache, nausea, pain or discomfort.
-In addition, women will undergo physical exams, and laboratory tests will be conducted.
-Women will be followed for an additional six weeks after giving birth, and their babies will be in the study for one year.
+While in the study, participants are seen by clinic staff every two to four weeks and asked about their health and experience using the ring or PrEP and whether they are having any problems, such as headache, nausea, pain or discomfort.
+In addition, women undergo physical exams, and laboratory tests are conducted.
+Women are to be followed for an additional six weeks after giving birth, and their babies will be in the study for one year.

-Though most pregnancies are “uneventful,” pregnancy is not without risks, and, as such, it is expected that there will be participants in DELIVER who experience complications, some of which may be serious.
-The research team will document all pregnancy outcomes (whether it was a full-term live birth, premature birth or stillborn), the method of delivery (vaginal or Cesarean) and the infant’s birth weight.
-The team will also assess the health of both babies and mothers, keeping track of certain complications.
+Though most pregnancies are “uneventful,” pregnancy is not without risks, and, as such, it is expected there will be participants in DELIVER who experience complications, some that may be serious.
+The research team documents all pregnancy outcomes (whether it was a full-term live birth, premature birth or stillborn), the method of delivery (vaginal or Cesarean) and the infant’s birth weight.
+The team also assesses the health of both babies and mothers, keeping track of certain complications.
 These include complications associated with high blood pressure, or so-called hypertensive disorders of pregnancy (gestational hypertension, eclampsia and preeclampsia); postpartum endometritis, an infection in the uterus that develops after childbirth; chorioamnionitis, an infection in the uterus affecting the amniotic sac or its membranes; and postpartum hemorrhage, or excessive bleeding after childbirth.

-What is the role of the Interim Review Panel?
+Who are the members of the Interim Review Panel?

 More about the B-PROTECTED (MTN-043) Study

 Who is leading the B-PROTECTED (MTN-043) Study?